-We are not required to audit, nor have we audited, and as a consequence do not express an opinion on:
+We are not required to audit, nor have we audited, and as a consequence do not express an opinion on the other information which comprises:

-- the 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - company templates S05.01.02, S05.02.01 ('the Statements and Templates not examined by us'); or, - the written acknowledgement by management of their responsibilities, including for the preparation of the solvency and financial condition report ('the Responsibility Statement').
+- the 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - company templates S05.01.02, S05.02.01 ('the Statements and Templates not examined by us'); or, - the written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').

-In our opinion, the information in the relevant elements of the Solvency and Financial Condition Report of the Company as at 30 September 2019 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based, as modified by relevant supervisory modifications, and as supplemented by supervisory approvals and determinations.
+In our opinion, the information in the relevant elements of the Solvency and Financial Condition Report of the Company as at 30 September 2020 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based, as modified by relevant supervisory modifications, and as supplemented by supervisory approvals and determinations.